Kovah101/Tri-Taptical/privacyPolicy.md

 ## 6. Contact Us

-If you have any questions or concerns about this Privacy Policy or any privacy-related matters regarding Tri-Tap-Toe, please contact us at et_boy101@hotmail.com.
+If you have any questions or concerns about this Privacy Policy or any privacy-related matters regarding Tri-Tap-Toe, or would like to request your account and associated data be deleted please contact us at et_boy101@hotmail.com.

 Thank you for choosing to play Tri-Tap-Toe.
 We hope you have a fantastic gaming experience!